Vyborg HVDC scheme: History

 Electricity transmission from the 330 kV Russian (then the Soviet Union) system to the 400 kV Finnish system started in 1981.
 As the Russian and Finnish power systems are asynchronous, a direct AC connection was not possible and a HVDC-back-to-back station was needed.
 It was decided to build the substation near Vyborg in the Leningrad region.
 The first unit of the substation was commissioned in December 1981 followed by the second unit in the autumn 1982 and the third unit in the summer 1984.
 The system was manufactured by the Ministry for Electrotechnical Industry of the USSR.
 A fourth unit was added in 2001 and the control and protection equipment of the three original poles has subsequently been modernised.

 In contrast to most other HVDC plants, its converters did not originally allow bidirectional energy to transfer, but only from Russia to the power grid of Finland.
 It was also the only back-to-back HVDC system in Russia and the only fully operational HVDC system in Russia, the others having either been shut down (Moscow–Kashira), never completed (Ekibastuz–Tambov) or are operated only at reduced capacity (Volgograd–Donbass).

-On 13 May 2022, RAO Nordic released a statement saying they were halting the import of power into Finland due to lack of payment.
+On 13 May 2022, RAO Nordic released a statement saying they were halting the export of power to Finland due to lack of payment.
 Power transmission halted at 2200 GMT 13 May 2022.